 If your cake or cookies contain any ingredients that might spoil - mousses, custard filling, French buttercream frosting, etc. - store them in the refrigerator.

-Any baked good you keep for more than a few days should be stored in the freezer.
+Any baked good you keep for over a few days should be stored in the freezer.

 Read your recipe, understand how your baked goods should be stored, and follow directions.
-If anything, err on the side of caution, so you don't end up having to throw away half of your bread or cake.
+If anything, err on the side of caution so you don't have to throw away half of your bread or cake.

-For example, after my bread cools, I slice it, wrap it well and then store it in the freezer.
-That way, I can take out a couple of pieces at a time, put them in the toaster oven for a minute or so, and have bread that tastes as fresh as the day that I made it.
+For example, after my bread cools, I slice it, wrap it well, and store it in the freezer.
+That way, I can take out a couple of pieces at a time, put them in the toaster oven for a minute, and have bread that tastes as fresh as the day I made it.

 Baking Troubleshooting Guide

-This is not a comprehensive list, but this chart should help you diagnose some of the more common baking mistakes.
+This is a partial list, but this chart should help you diagnose some common baking mistakes.

 |The Problem||The Possible Mistakes||The Fixes|